IHeartMedia: Indecency zero tolerance

 During the nationwide crackdown on indecent material following the Super Bowl XXXVIII halftime show in 2004, Clear Channel launched a "self-policing" effort, and declared that there would be no "indecent" material allowed on the air.
 This led to the company's dismissal of several of their own employees, including popular and high-profile hosts in a number of cities.
 There were protests from free-speech advocates.
 During the same period, Howard Stern was dropped from six Clear Channel-owned stations in Florida, California, Pennsylvania, New York and Kentucky.
 By mid-year, rival Viacom (through radio division Infinity Broadcasting, and the original Viacom, not the second one) brought Stern's show back to those six markets.
 In June 2004, Viacom/Infinity Broadcasting Inc./One Twelve Inc. filed a $10 million lawsuit against Clear Channel for breaking of contracts and non-payment of licensing fees due to the dropping of Stern's show.
-(Viacom was Howard Stern's employer at the time, though he has since moved to Sirius XM Satellite Radio.)
+(Viacom was Howard Stern's employer at the time, though he has since moved to SiriusXM.)
 The following July, Clear Channel filed a countersuit of $3 million.